-Virginia steeply divided on Youngkin and his handling of pandemic, poll finds
+Virginians narrowly approve of Youngkin and his handling of pandemic, poll finds

-The overall approval numbers from Institute for Policy and Opinion Research, as well as views on pandemic response issues like masking and vaccination, continue to show a deep partisan divide in Virginia.
+The overall approval numbers from the Roanoke College poll, as well as views on pandemic response issues such as masking and vaccination, continue to show a deep partisan divide in Virginia.
 According to the poll, 84 percent of Republicans approve of Youngkin, compared with 30 percent of Democrats.

 “It is not a surprise at all that many issues and opinions across the Commonwealth continue to be affected by partisanship and that mask wearing, vaccination, and other topics divide along party lines,” David G. Taylor, director of the Institute for Policy and Opinion Research, said in a news release.

 The Roanoke College poll was conducted from Feb.
-7 to Feb.
-16, about a month into Youngkin’s governorship, and is based on interviews with 605 adult Virginia residents, with a 4.8-point margin of sampling error.
+7 to 16, about a month into Youngkin’s governorship, and was based on interviews with 605 adult Virginia residents, with a 4.8-point margin of sampling error.
 The Wason Center poll was conducted Jan.
 26 to Feb.
 15.

 The Roanoke College poll finds 51 percent of Virginians approving of Youngkin’s handling of the pandemic, with 44 percent disapproving.